AliAksoyy/React-FireContactApp/README.md

 ### The project covers;

-- HTML / Semantic elements
+-HTML / Semantic elements

-- Material UI - React Toastify - Bootstrap
+-Material UI - React Toastify - Bootstrap

-- REACT / Components , Props , Hooks , Router, Redux  etc.
+-REACT / Components , Props , Hooks, Redux etc.

-- Formik - Yup

-- Firebase Realtime Database

-- Firebase Authentication
+-Firebase Firestore DB

 ### At the end of the project, i will be able to;